orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 /**
  *
  *
+ * - Merging, copying, isomorphism, deleting
  *
- * - Control flow as partial pattern-matched on branching structure.
- *   - How to use outputs of results into new functions, then pattern-match on the combination of those functions with branches on results.
- *
- * - Merging, pattern-matching, copying, isomorphism, deleting *
  * - How does execution happen?
  *   - What about the expansion case which needs both add structure and replace a reference?